Why Royal Caribbean's major change is stirring debate

 Allure of the Seas is one of two Oasis Class ships with Sabor, a Mexican specialty restaurant and tequila bar, which is located in the Boardwalk neighborhood.

-She is the only Oasis Class ship without the Wonderland specialty restaurant onboard.
+Allure of the Seas does not have the Wonderland specialty restaurant onboard.
 In its place is the Diamond Club.
-Diamond members may enjoy this venue, as it is a two story venue with huge windows overlooking the Boardwalk neighborhood.
+Diamond members may enjoy this venue, as it is a two-story venue with huge windows overlooking the Boardwalk neighborhood.

 Allure of the Seas has Blaze, an additional nightclub lounge, on Deck 4.
 This is where the Diamond Club is found on other Oasis Class ships.